Kinship Guardianship Assistance Payment (Kin-GAP) Program

 4. An adult who is the current foster parent of a child under the juvenile court's jurisdiction, who has established a significant and family-like relationship with the child, and the child and the county child welfare agency, probation department, Indian tribe, consortium of tribes, or tribal organization that has entered into an agreement pursuant to WIC Section 10553.1 identify this adult as the child's permanent connection.

-Number (1) above is the "traditional" relative or kin; numbers (2), (3), and (4) are termed "fictive" relative or kin by the State.
+Number (1) above is the "traditional" relative or kin, and is the only applicable definition of a relative who qualifies for State Kin-GAP eligibility.
+Numbers (2), (3), (4) and (5) are termed "fictive" relative or kin by the State, and only meet the definition of a “relative” under the Federal Kin-GAP program.

 Recommending Kin-GAP